Frederick L. Schuman

-Frederick Lewis Schuman (1904–1981) was an American professor of history, political science and international relations at Williams College.
+Frederick Lewis Schuman (born Schumann; 22 February 1904 – 18 May 1981) was an American professor of history, political science and international relations at Williams College.

-Career
+Biography

-Schuman was a professor of history at University of Chicago and then for 32 years at Williams College.
-He analyzed international relations and social science, focusing on the period between World War I and World War II.
+Schuman was born in Chicago, Illinois.
+After attending Lake View High School, he attended the University of Chicago for his undergraduate degree, followed by Columbia University for his Ph.
+B., before returning to the University of Chicago, where he earned a Ph.
+D. in political science in 1927, and then took a teaching position.
+He remained at the University of Chicago until coming to Williams College in 1936, where he would teach for 32 years and was ultimately named the Woodrow Wilson Professor of Government.
+He specialized on international relations and social science, focusing on the period between World War I and World War II.

-In 1932, amid the Great Depression and widespread disillusionment about capitalism's prospects, Schuman had signed an open letter supporting the League of Professional Groups for Foster and Ford, candidates of the Communist Party of the United States in that year's Presidential election.
-In his 1936 book The Nazi Dictatorship, Schuman criticized the Nazi party in Germany, which he described asthe tool of the established ruling classes against their enemies....
-This inner contradiction of a 'socialistic' mass party serving the interests of Property and Profits is the secret of the economic and social progress of the Third Reich....
+In 1932, amid the Great Depression and widespread disillusionment about capitalism's prospects, Schuman had signed an open letter supporting the League of Professional Groups for William Z. Foster and James W. Ford, candidates of the Communist Party of the United States (CPUSA), in that year's presidential election.
+In his 1936 book The Nazi Dictatorship, Schuman criticized the Nazi Party in Germany, which he described asthe tool of the established ruling classes against their enemies....
+This inner contradiction of a 'socialistic' mass party serving the interests of Property and Profits is the secret of the economic and social progress of the Third Reich […].
 Hitler and his aides were compelled to talk 'socialism' and to glorify small business men, peasants, and wage-earners as a means of retaining their mass following.
 They were also compelled to appease aristocrats and industrialists or face destruction.
 This apparently impossible task was simplified by the neurotic and irrational character of mass expectations.
 Political sadism, the persecution of scapegoats, the glorification of war, the encouragement of racial megalomania, and the systematic inculcation of the new faith have afforded substantial psychic satisfactions to a populace whose sickness of the soul has progressed so far that it makes a virtue of poverty and abnegation, idealizes armed conflict and death, (and) prefers mythology to nutrition....
 Circuses have in part taken the place of bread.In a 1936 article titled "Liberalism and Communism Reconsidered" he sought to reconcile liberal and Marxist viewpoints, arguing both had common interests against fascism.
-Despite such activity, however, Schuman later wrote that "the major premises of Marxism, viewed in retrospect, are demonstrably false...
-No civilized society has ever been, or can ever be, 'classless' or 'stateless.'
+Despite such activity, however, Schuman later wrote that "the major premises of Marxism, viewed in retrospect, are demonstrably false […] No civilized society has ever been, or can ever be, 'classless' or 'stateless.'
 Total socialism, where achieved, thus far resembles Aldous Huxley's Brave New World or George Orwell's 1984 far more than Plato's perfect polity or Sir Thomas More's Utopia."